Microcement bathroom cost

 You can purchase complete material kits through our online store, sized to your project.
 Each kit includes everything needed for the specified square footage.

-Real Project Cost Estimates by Bathroom Size
+Real Project Cost Estimates — Standard Tier

 Factors That Affect Your Microcement Bathroom Cost